are an unappreciated treasure, with 4,000 species from tiny Perdita

 There are some small relatives of the carpenter bees called small carpenter bees, genus Ceratina

 , although you would never mistake one for the other because of the size difference.
-They nest in preexistent holes, usually in hollow twigs, rather than digging their own.
+They nest in hollow twigs, or in pithy stems, such as blackberry brambles or roses.

 1. Ceratina calcarata.
 2. Ceratina arizonensis

 One large group within the Apidae family, the Nomadinae, is made exclusively of parasitic bees or cuckoo bees.
 Nomadinae bees are usually red with whitish markings.
 They have lost all the adaptations that serve to carry pollen as they don’t need to do so; they are almost hairless and wasp like.
 Many parasitize the nests of Andrenid bees.
 They are often seen in early spring flying low, searching for the ground nests of their hosts.
 When they locate a nest, they wait nearby ready to sneak in and lay an egg while the busy mother, legitimate owner of the nest, goes in search of food.
 The egg of the cuckoo bee develops rapidly and grows into a larva that will kill and eat the resident baby as well as the food reserves in the nest.